italia/daf-kylo/nifi/extensions/processors/daf-prestandardization.md

       type: string
 ```

-2. get all the fields of the dataset plus the semantic annotations from `flatschema`.
+2. to get all the fields of the dataset plus the semantic annotations from `flatschema`.

 ```json
 {